lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 | Logical Client | **The** Client | - |
 | Logical Server | Local Server | **The** Server |

 In Minecraft, we call a Physical Client a _Combined Client_ and a Physical Server a _Dedicated Server_.
-Also note that in Single-Player mode, we don't event need a _Dedicated Server_ since we don't need to maintain a "Master copy of the world" for multiple players (i.e. the _Local Server_ take on that role).
+Also note that in Single-Player mode, we don't even need a _Dedicated Server_ since we don't need to maintain a "Master copy of the world" for multiple players (i.e. the _Local Server_ take on that role).

 <small>You can read more about this [here](http://greyminecraftcoder.blogspot.com/2020/02/the-client-server-division-1144.html) and [here](http://greyminecraftcoder.blogspot.com/2020/02/minecraft-distributions-client-vs.html).</small>